 There’s lots of potential for him, and there are lots of other characters as well.

 Tell me about them.
-Where did Rouge Hen come from?
+Where did your little Rouge Hen come from?

 Rouge comes from the word ‘hen’ in Japanese which means strange.
 Chotto Hen means a ‘little bit strange’, the first exhibition I had in Japan was called Chotto Hen and I drew this tiny chicken next to a ruler.(Ha!)
 Rouge serves tea, and is friends with a dog character I had developed earlier.
 They are in the ‘Have an Adventure’ postcard and resurface in the same way that Johnny has.
 I dropped them into the illustration job for the Good Weekend computer supplement.

 And the inspiration for Mt.Fuji series you did for MM?

 I’d always wanted to do this Fuji series that included city views.
 It’s almost autobiographical.
 One day after a storm I saw Fuji from a train window heading out of Ikebukuro.
 When I was living in Oku near Ueno you could see Fuji on a very clear day, from the roof.
 That was on the northern side of Tokyo, that’s a hell of a long way away.
 It’s a really big thing that Fuji.